-What began as a simple art contest has become an annual tradition at Country Meadows Retirement Communities and its non-profit sister, Ecumenical Retirement Community.
+What began eight years ago as a simple art contest has become an annual tradition at Country Meadows Retirement Communities and its non-profit sister, Ecumenical Retirement Community.

 Every year residents are invited to enter winter- or holiday-themed artwork into a Holiday Card Art Contest.
 The winner’s entry is used as the basis for the organizations’ holiday card which is mailed to residents, family members, co-workers and friends.

-This year’s contest marked the seventh year for the tradition and nearly 250 entries were received.
-Ultimately a counted cross-stitch by Country Meadows of Frederick resident Willie Scott was selected as the winner.
-The piece features a snowy small town centered around a country store.
+This year’s contest marked the eighth year for the tradition and nearly 200 entries were received.
+Ultimately a painting by Country Meadows of Frederick resident Ellen Tarpey was selected as the winner.
+The piece features a happy dog dressed up in festive cold-weather gear.

-In addition to the overall winning piece, one entry was selected from each one of the organization’s 12 campuses to serve as finalist entries.
-(Scroll down to see the winning entry as well as 12 finalist entries.)
+In addition to Tarpey’s overall winning piece, one entry was selected from each one of the organization’s 12 campuses to serve as finalist entries.
+(Scroll down to see the 12 finalist entries.)

 President & CEO Michael Leader, along with his sister, Jane Leader-Janeczek, were tasked with judging the entries to select the winner and finalists.
 This was no easy feat.
 “Really, any one of the entries would make a beautiful holiday card,” notes Leader.